thyagofranco/SOLID/srp/README.md

 ```

 ## If Module a know too much about Module B, changes to the internals of Module B may break functionality in Module A.

+"We want to design components that are self-contained: independent, and with a single, well-defined purpose".
+Andrew Hunt & David Thomas, The Pragmatic Programmer.

+## Steps to do SRP:
+- Correctly identify reasons to change.
+- Refactor responsibilities out to specialized components.